 Increased Predation

 Construction of Alternatives 1, 2, and 3 has the potential for increased predation risk for juvenile fish associated with the removal of riparian vegetation and the placement of riprap associated with the CBD outlet.
-In addition, under Alternative 2, increased predation risk for juvenile fish would occur in the Sacramento River associated with the removal of riparian vegetation, installation of a cofferdam, and placement of riprap during construction of the Sacramento River discharge.
 The removal of riparian vegetation, installation of a cofferdam, and placement of riprap would reduce habitat complexity and shading.
-This reduction in habitat complexity and shading could potentially lead to the creation of nonnative predatory habitat for alien fish species, making juvenile fish more susceptible to predation.
+This reduction in habitat complexity and shading could potentially lead to the creation of nonnative predatory habitat for alien fish species (e.g., largemouth bass, sunfish, striped bass), making juvenile fish of special-status species more susceptible to predation.
+In addition, under Alternative 2, increased predation risk for state and federally-listed species, particularly juvenile salmonids, and other special-status fish species would occur in the Sacramento River associated with the removal of riparian vegetation, installation of a cofferdam, and placement of riprap during construction of the Sacramento River discharge.
 Overall, however, the potential effects from presence of in-water structure and removal of riparian vegetation would be limited as the overall extent of the removal of riparian vegetation and addition of riprap would be low and cofferdams would be temporary.
-The loss of riparian vegetation and the addition of riprap from construction of the alternatives would be expected to be limited in terms of additional negative effects.
+The loss of riparian vegetation and the addition of riprap from construction of Alternatives 1, 2, and 3 would be expected to be limited in terms of additional negative effects.

 In addition to riparian vegetation removal and in-water structure effects during construction, the various forms of in-water construction work (pile driving, cofferdam installation, and riprap placement) have the potential to increase predation risk for smaller fish species by increasing disturbance and susceptibility to predation (e.g., by masking the sounds of approaching predators, or causing fish to flee disturbed areas), which in turn could increase predation success of larger predatory fish such as black bass and striped bass (Sacramento River only).
 Such effects would be temporally and spatially limited in extent.
-Loss of riparian vegetation, including SRA cover habitat, and other shallow-water habitat because of construction could also increase susceptibility to predation.

 Loss of Riparian Vegetation (Including SRA Cover) and Increased Water Temperature